 Remember, the more time available to work with you, the better the final product.
 Also remember that each publication must be put on a production schedule with the printer.
 While the Office of Marketing and Communications may be able to design your piece within a short time frame, the printer needs sufficient time to produce the piece.
 This may include ordering special paper or other special needs.
-So think ahead—printers usually need two weeks after the art has been approved to produce the final product.
+So think ahead—printers usually need 2-3 weeks after the art has been approved to produce the final product.

-Contact the Office of Marketing and Communications at least SIX WEEKS prior to the date that you will need your publication.
+Contact the Office of Marketing and Communications at least six weeks prior to the date that you will need your publication.

 Be prepared to provide the Office of Marketing and Communications with the following:

 - Purpose of and audience for your publication